soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/ocas-session-policies.md

 6. If you selected the option to **Control file download (with DLP)**, under **Activity source** in the **Files matching all of the following** section, select additional file filters to apply to the policy.
 These filters can include the following options:

     - **Classification label** - Use this filter if your organization uses Azure Information Protection and your data has been protected by its Classification labels.
 You can filter files based on the Classification label you applied to them.
-For more information about integration with Azure Information Protection, see [<span class="underline">Azure Information Protection integration</span>](https://docs.microsoft.com/en-us/cloud-app-security/azip-integration).
+For more information about integration with Azure Information Protection, see [Azure Information Protection integration](https://docs.microsoft.com/en-us/cloud-app-security/azip-integration).

     - **File name** - Use this filter to apply the policy to specific files.